Facilitating comparisons in data

 In my experience, this is most frequently violated as it relates to time.
 For instance, imagine comparing the total monthly sales for two calendar months containing greatly differing numbers of business days.

 A real-life example I have seen of this was in a daily report containing a comparison of weekly sales averages for the current and prior month.
 The problem is that a week was added to the denominator as if it had already elapsed as of the first day of that week.
-Here is how it would have worked for a report run on March 9:

 Note that the weekly sales average for March is artificially low, as the current week in progress is already being counted as a full week in the calculation.
 The average daily sales have actually improved from 18.2 to 20.1, month over month.
 Projecting the total sales for the current week based on the number of days that have elapsed would be more accurate.